cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-explain.md

 In order to allow the query optimizer to make reasonably informed decisions when optimizing queries, the `ANALYZE` statement should be run to record statistics about the distribution of data within the table.
 If you have not done this (or if the statistical distribution of the data in the table has changed significantly since the last time `ANALYZE` was run), the estimated costs are unlikely to conform to the real properties of the query, and consequently an inferior query plan may be chosen.

-An SQL statement that is run during the execution of an `EXPLAIN ANALYZE` command is excluded from Greenplum Database resource queues.
+An SQL statement that is run during the execution of an `EXPLAIN ANALYZE` command is excluded from Cloudberry Database resource queues.

-For more information about query profiling, see "Query Profiling" in the *Greenplum Database Administrator Guide*.
-For more information about resource queues, see "Resource Management with Resource Queues" in the *Greenplum Database Administrator Guide*.
+For more information about query profiling, see "Query Profiling" in the *Cloudberry Database Administrator Guide*.
+For more information about resource queues, see "Resource Management with Resource Queues" in the *Cloudberry Database Administrator Guide*.

 ## Examples